neuronsimulator/nrn/visualization/graph.rst

     .. note::

-        Not that useful in Python since only works with :meth:`Graph.addexpr` which uses HOC expressions.
+        Not that useful in Python since only works with :meth:`Graph.addexpr` and :meth:`Graph.xexpr` which use HOC expressions.

     Syntax:
         ``g.plot(x)``